johndun/experiments/codebuddy_prompts/image_data.md

 - Use the script to create `test_data/tiny_mnist`
 - Verify that the tiny_mnist dataset can be loaded in ipython and has 8 records in each split

-Merge changes to the main branch
-- Stage and commit all changes
-- Merge changes to the main branch

 ## CR2: Create tiny cifar20 dataset

-Complete the following steps one at a time.
-If you run into any problems, stop your work and I will assist you.

-Initial setup
-  - Create and checkout the dev branch.

 Create `test_data/tiny_cifar10` dataset
 - View the `scripts/initialize_test_image_data.py` script
 - Run the script with dataset_name =cifar10
 - Verify that the tiny_cifar10 dataset can be loaded in ipython

-Merge changes to the main branch
-- Stage and commit all changes
-- Merge changes to the main branch

 ## CR3: Data loader function

-Complete the following steps one at a time.
-If you run into any problems, stop your work and I will assist you.

-Initial setup
-- Create and checkout the dev branch.

 Setup
 - Create the `data` directory and the `data/__init__.py` file.